oracle-livelabs/analytics-ai/generative-ai-chef/1-project-setup-green-button/project-setup-green-button.md

 Projects are used to collect related data science resources and artifact, such that it enables you to organize your work.
 They contain a collection of notebook sessions and models.

-*Estimated Lab Time*: 5 minutes
+Estimated Lab Time: ~5 minutes

 ### Objective
-In this lab, you:

 * Use the Console to create a Data Science Project.

 ### Prerequisites